LispCookbook/cl-cookbook/error_handling.md

 # Running some code, condition or not ("finally") (unwind-protect)

-The "finally" part of others `try/catch/finally` forms is done with `unwind-protect`.
+The "finally" part of others `try/catch/finally` forms is done with [unwind-protect][unwind-protect].

 It is the construct used in "with-" macros, like `with-open-file`, which always closes the file after it.